hlpullen/quickviewer/README.md

 ### 3. Dose fields

-Dose fields can be overlaid on top of images by setting the `dose` parameter to the path to a NIfTI file or array the same shape as the image, e.g.
+Dose fields can be overlaid on top of images by setting the `dose` parameter to the path to a DICOM/NIfTI file or array the same shape as the image, e.g.
 ```
 QuickViewer("image.nii", dose="dose.nii", colorbar=True)
 ```